 The beginning of your story should always mean conflict.
 Not necessarily the conflict between the protagonist and the antagonist, even though it’s preferable.

-After we saw what’s the structure, let see how Les sees the components of the opening scene.
+After we saw what’s the structure, let see what are the components of the opening scene.
 They are more than you’d expect:

 The Inciting Incident: The event that prompts the main character to act.
 Something bad happens to him and now he needs to find a way to come out from this situation.
 Here we’re talking about pure action.